Georgian era: Catholic emancipation in 1829

 Catholic emancipation was a series of Parliamentary actions that reduced and finally removed almost all of the restrictions on Roman Catholics in Britain and Ireland, culminating in the Roman Catholic Relief Act 1829.
 Many restrictions had been imposed by the Act of Uniformity, the Test Acts and the penal laws.
 Requirements to abjure (renounce) the temporal and spiritual authority of the pope and transubstantiation placed major burdens on Roman Catholics.
 Emancipation would allow them to vote and hold office.

 According to Norman Lowe, The crisis stemmed from the grievances of Catholics in Ireland.
 They comprised about 90% of the population, were barred from sitting in Parliament and holding important government offices.
 Protestant not only held the power, they owned most of the land in Ireland, which they leased out to Catholic farmers.
 The Irish Catholics felt betrayed, as the Act of Union 1800 had been agreed upon with the promise of granting Catholics full political rights—Catholic Emancipation.
-King George III (and later his son King George IV) refused to assent, citing his Coronation Oath to uphold the Protestant religion.
+George III (and later his son George IV) refused to assent, citing his Coronation Oath to uphold the Protestant religion.
 The new campaign for emancipation was led by Daniel O'Connell, an Irish Catholic landowner and barrister.
 He founded the Catholic Association in 1823, which quickly became powerful, funded by a "Catholic rent" of a penny a month from members, including poor peasants, and supported by Catholic priests.
 The Association focused on electing pro-emancipation Protestant candidates in by-elections.
-In the County Clare Election of 1828, the crisis came as O’Connell stood against the pro-emancipation Protestant MP, Vesey Fitzgerald, in a by-election.
+In the 1828 County Clare by-election, the crisis came as O’Connell stood against the pro-emancipation Protestant MP, Vesey Fitzgerald, in a by-election.
 Although as a Catholic he could not legally take his seat, O'Connell won a triumphant victory, demonstrating the immense Catholic support and the potential for scores of Catholics to win seats at the next general election.
 This electoral victory created a severe political crisis.
 There was a fear of widespread violence or even civil war if O'Connell and the potential Catholic MPs were prevented from taking their seats.
 It also raised the possibility that Catholic MPs might establish a separate parliament in Dublin, leading to the break-up of the Union between Britain and Ireland.